OussamaBATOUCHE/oussamabatouche.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: Batouche_CV.pdf
 description: This is a summary of my curriculum vitae.
-You can dowload this versin using the top pdf download button.
+You can download the full version using the top pdf download button.
 toc:
   sidebar: left
 ---